Learn what the male g-spot is, how to find it, and how to stimulate it.

-If you’re doing it right--meaning you are taking your time, going slow, and using plenty of lube--there shouldn’t be any pain.
+There shouldn't be any pain if you’re doing it right--meaning you are taking your time, going slow, and using plenty of lube.

 If you do feel pain, stop, take a break, and get more lube before you try again.

-If it continues to be painful, talk to your doctor because it could be a sign of a potential health issue in need of treatment.
+If it continues to be painful, talk to your doctor because it could signify a potential health issue in need of treatment.

-The way men describe P-spot orgasms varies, and what it feels like depends on whether you’re also combining it with penile stimulation.
+The way men describe P-spot orgasms vary, and what it feels like depends on whether you’re also combining it with penile stimulation.

 Some men might stimulate the prostate only, while others may combine it with penile masturbation.